ferrous-systems/rust-exercises/exercise-book/src/stm32/green-yellow-porting.md

 If you have a favourite Serial Terminal program on your computer, feel free to use that.
 I quite like `pyserial-miniterm` that come with the Python pyserial package.
 Linux users might prefer `minicom` or `picocom`.
 Windows users often use `PuTTY`.

 If you have Linux or macOS, you should have an entry in `/dev/` that corresponds to the virtual USB Serial Port.
 On Windows, it will have been assigned a COM port, like `COM27`, which you can see in Device Manager.
-On Unix systems, you can use `ls -l /dev/serial/by-id/*` to list all serial ports including their ID.
+On Linux systems, you can use `ls -l /dev/serial/by-id/*` to list all serial ports including their ID.

 ✅ To test your serial port, run the `standalone-green-yellow` program, and connect your Serial Terminal to the virtual USB Serial Port, (using 9600 baud).